jtran98/BugTracker/README.md

 Allowed to view project members and relevant information pertaining to them.
 They can delete tickets as well.

 ### **Admins**
 Able to manage all accounts and tickets.
-Some authorities include the ability to disable user accounts, create new project teams, and assigning users to different teams.
+Some authorities include the ability to disable user accounts, create new project teams, and assign users to different teams.

 ## Other Features